Stormy Daniels' lawyer says Russian firm's U.S. affiliate paid Trump attorney $500,000

 The United States imposed sanctions last month on Vekselberg and Renova to retaliate for the Kremlin’s suspected meddling in the 2016 U.S. election and other “malign activity.”

-The New York Times reported last week that Vekselberg was questioned by U.S. agents earlier this year as part of Special Counsel Robert Mueller’s investigation into Russian interference and possible collusion by Trump’s campaign.
+The New York Times reported last week that Vekselberg was questioned by U.S. agents this year as part of Special Counsel Robert Mueller’s investigation into Russian interference and possible collusion by Trump’s campaign.

 Russia denies U.S. intelligence agencies’ accusations it meddled in the election, and Trump has denied any collusion.
 He also denies having had an affair with Daniels.